-Table IV-A NPDES Large CAFO Permit Record Keeping Requirements Parameter Units Frequency Date of application Method of application Weather conditions at time of application and for 24 hours prior to and following application Month/day/year N/A N/A Daily Daily Daily Total amount of nitrogen and phosphorus applied Pounds/acre Daily Documentation of the crop and expected yield for each field Bushel/acre Seasonally Documentation of the actual crop planted and actual yield for each field Bushel/acre Per harvest Documentation of test methods and sampling protocols used to sample and analyze manure, litter, and wastewater and soil.
+Table IV-A NPDES Large CAFO Permit Record Keeping Requirements Parameter Units Frequency Land Application (Note: Required by the CAFO ELG- applicable to Large CA AFOs) For each application event where manure, litter, or process wastewater is app lied, documentation of f the following by field Date of application Method of application Weather conditions at time of application and for 24 hours prior to and following application Total amount of nitrogen and phosphorus applied4 Month/day/year N/A N/A Pounds/acre Daily Daily Daily Daily Documentation of the crop and expected yield for each field Bushel/acre Seasonally Documentation of the actual crop planted and actual yield for each field Bushel/acre Per harvest Documentation of test methods and sampling protocols used to sample and analyze manure, litter, and wastewater and soil.
 N/A Once in the permit term unless revised Documentation of the basis for the application rates used for each field where manure, litter, or wastewater is applied.
-N/A Once in the permit term unless revised Documentation showing the total nitrogen and phosphorus to be applied to each field including nutrients from the application of manure, litter, and wastewater and other sources Pounds/acre Once in the permit term unless revised Documentation of manure application equipment inspection N/A Seasonally

-Manure Transfer (Note: Required by the AgPDES CAFO Regulation-applicable to Large CAFOs)

-For all manure transfers the CAFO must maintain the following records:

-Name and address of recipient Month/day/year N/A Tons/gallons As necessary As necessary , -

-&lt;sup>1Refer to the state nutrient management technical standard for the specific analyses to be used.

-&lt;sup>2 Visual inspections should take place daily during the course of normal operations.
-The completion of such inspection should be documented in a manner appropriate to the operation.
-Some operations may wish to maintain a daily log.
-Other operations may choose to make a weekly entry, when they update other weekly records, that required daily inspections have been completed.
+N/A Once in the permit term unless revised Documentation showing the total nitrogen and phosphorus to be applied to each field including nutrients from the application of manure, litter, and wastewater and other sources Pounds/acre Once in the permit term unless revised Documentation of manure application equipment inspection N/A Seasonally Manure Transfer (Note: Required by the AgPDES CAFO Regulation-application- able to Large CAFOs) For all manure transfers the CAFO must maintain the following records: Date of transfer Name and address of recipient Approximate amount of manure, litter or wastewater transferred Month/day/year N/A Tons/gallons As necessary As necessary As necessary 1 Refer to the state nutrient management technical standard for the specific and 2 Visual inspections should take place daily during the course of normal operate documented in a manner appropriate to the operation.
+Some operations may may choose to make a weekly entry, when they update other weekly records, completed. ations.
+The completion wish to maintain a d aily log.
+Other operatio

-&lt;sup>3 Total design volume includes normal precipitation less evaporation on the surface of the structure for the storage period, normal runoff from the production area for the storage period, 25-year, 24-hour precipitation on the surface of the structure, 25-year, 24-hour runoff from the production area, and residual solids.
+3 Total design volume includes normal precipitation less evaporation on the surface of the structure for the storage period, normal runoff from the production area for the storage period, 25-year, 24-hour precipitation on the surface of the structure, 25-year, 24-hour runoff from the production area, and residual solids.

-&lt;sup>4 Including quantity/volume of manure, litter, or process wastewater applied and the basis for the rate of phosphorus application.
+4 Including quantity/volume of manure, litter, or process wastewater applied and the basis for the rate of phosphorus application.